Want the secondhand scoop?

 Rule that allows vintage, antiques and secondhand valued at or below US$800 to enter the U.S. duty free will expire Aug.
 29

-Vintage and secondhand lovers are set to get hit with more tariffs after the United States government announced it will remove a rule that allows low-value packages to enter the country duty-free.
+Vintage and secondhand lovers are set to get hit with more tariffs on most parcels after the United States government announced it will remove a rule that allows low-value packages to enter the country duty-free.

 On Jul.
-30, U.S. President Donald Trump signed an executive order stating that packages arriving into the U.S. valued at or under US$800 would be charged new duties as of Aug.
+30, U.S. President Donald Trump signed an executive order stating that packages arriving into the U.S. valued at or under US$800 would be charged tariffs, import duties and taxes as of Aug.
 29.

-The de minimis exemption covers a large portion of the vintage, antiques and secondhand goods from independent sellers being sent into the U.S.
+The de minimis exemption, also known as Section 321, currently covers a large portion of the vintage, antiques and secondhand goods from independent sellers being sent into the U.S.

-For packages shipped via express carrier (such as DHL and UPS), "all applicable duties" will apply.
+For packages shipped via express or commercial carrier (such as DHL, UPS and logistics providers), “all applicable duties” will apply.
 This means the tariff rates that have been adjusted in 2025 for more than 180 countries, plus any pre-existing duties.

-For packages shipped through the international postal system, tariffs will be applied in one of two ways: via the tariff rate that corresponds to the package's country of origin, or, for a period of only six months, via a special rate of US$80 to US$200 per item in the package, depending on the product and country (details of which items and countries this might apply to have not been released).
+For packages shipped through transportation carriers that use the international postal system (such as ChitChats DDP and Stallion Express DDP), tariffs will be applied in one of two ways, determined by the carrier: via the tariff rate that corresponds to the package's country of origin, or, for a period of only six months, via a special rate of US$80 to US$200 per item in the package.

 Continued below